BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 1. Incorporate persuasive appeals in your email preview text.

-Introduce a customer testimonial, reference a community project or alert customers that “Supplies are running out!” in your preview text.
+In your preview text, introduce a customer testimonial, reference a community project, or alert customers that “Supplies are running out!”

 The examples of email preview text displayed in the image below illustrate the various ways retailers use inbox displays to urge readers to take action (and open their emails).